Rick Mahorn: Playing career

 Mahorn was drafted by the Washington Bullets in the second round of the 1980 NBA draft.
 While on the Bullets, Mahorn and all-star teammate Jeff Ruland were dubbed the "Beef Brothers" for their physicality and tough play when paired together on the court.

 Mahorn's career is perhaps best known for the period after he was traded by the Bullets to the Detroit Pistons.
 He was unhappy with the trade initially and, as he claimed in a 2014 ESPN documentary, showed up to training camp overweight and out of shape.
 After teammate Bill Laimbeer took him aside and spoke with him about what he was brought there for, Mahorn acquiesced and became an integral part of the Pistons’ core.
 In 1989, Mahorn - dubbed by Piston announcer George Blaha the "Baddest Bad Boy of them all" - won his only NBA championship with the Pistons.

 Two days after the Pistons won the championship in 1989, the NBA held an expansion draft for its two newest franchises, the Orlando Magic and Minnesota Timberwolves.
 League rules dictated that only eight players on each roster could be protected from being drafted by either team, and the Pistons elected not to extend that protection to Mahorn.
 As such, he was made the second pick in the expansion draft and the first to be taken by the Timberwolves; the Pistons were conducting their victory celebration in Detroit while the draft was happening and Mahorn was taken aside during the festivities, so he could be told.
 Pistons general manager Jack McCloskey tried to reacquire Mahorn to no avail, and years later Mahorn was shown to still be bothered by what transpired as the story of the expansion draft brought him to tears during the 2014 ESPN film about the team.

 Mahorn, as it turned out, would never play for Minnesota.
 After refusing to report to the Timberwolves, he ended up being traded instead to the Philadelphia 76ers, where he teamed with superstar Charles Barkley (despite previous rivalries with him) to form the top-rebounding duo of "Thump N' Bump".
 After two seasons, Mahorn signed a two-year contract with Il Messaggero Roma of the Italian Serie A in 1991.
 Teaming up with Dino Radja, Mahorn helped Roma win the 1992 FIBA Korać Cup.
-He started the 1992–1993 season with Roma but was kicked of the team in October after throwing a chair in a heated argument with head coach Paolo Di Fonzo.
+He started the 1992–1993 season with Roma but was kicked off the team in October after throwing a chair in a heated argument with head coach Paolo Di Fonzo.
 In November, he returned to the NBA and signed with the New Jersey Nets.
 He played with the Nets for four seasons, before returning to the Pistons in 1996–97 under coach Doug Collins.
 He retired after the 1999 season, after a second stint with the 76ers.